unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

 `preclear_disk.sh -r 65536 -w 65536 -b 2000 -A /dev/sdX`

-\"-r NNNNNN\" sets the size of the read blocks, \"-w NNNNNN\" sets the size of the written blocks, and \"-b NNNNN\" sets the number of blocks read in each operation.
+"-r NNNNNN" sets the size of the read blocks, "-w NNNNNN" sets the size of the written blocks, and "-b NNNNN" sets the number of blocks read in each operation.

 If you installed [mail and